-Western Australia with Kids
+Western Australia With Kids – Destination Guide

-We rate Western Australia 3/5 for Kids
+We Rate Western Australia 3/5 For Kids

-- Tourist levels – 5
+Tourist Levels – 5

-- Travel times – 1
+Travel Times – 1

-When should I avoid visiting Western Australia?
+When Should I Avoid Visiting Western Australia?

-There are some small regional festivals that are attractive, but otherwise Western Australia doesn’t have major events that might affect the visitor.
+There are some small regional festivals that are attractive, but otherwise, Western Australia doesn’t have major events that might affect the visitor.

-Some of the public holidays include:
+Some public holidays include:

-January – New Years day. and Australia Day which is January 26th.
+January – New Year’s Day. and Australia Day which is January 26th.